-(10) Except as required by subsections (11) and (13) of this section, each corrective action that does not require a process shutdown must be completed within thirty months after the completion of the analysis or review, unless the employer demonstrates in writing that it is infeasible to do so.
-A determination of feasibility must not be based solely on cost.
+(10) Except as required by subsections (11) and (13) of this section, each corrective action that does not require a process shutdown must be completed within 30 months after the completion of the analysis or review, unless the employer demonstrates in writing that it is infeasible to do so.

-(11) Each corrective action from a compliance audit must be completed within eighteen months after completion of the audit, unless the employer demonstrates in writing that it is infeasible to do so.
-Each corrective action from an incident investigation must be completed within eighteen months after completion of the investigation, unless the employer demonstrates in writing that it is infeasible to do so.
-A determination of feasibility must not be based solely on cost.
+(11) Each corrective action from a compliance audit must be completed within 18 months after completion of the audit, unless the employer demonstrates in writing that it is infeasible to do so.
+Each corrective action from an incident investigation must be completed within 18 months after completion of the investigation, unless the employer demonstrates in writing that it is infeasible to do so.

-(12) Each corrective action requiring a process shuddown must be completed during the first regularly scheduled turnaround of the applicable process, following completion of the PHA, SPA, DMR, HCA, MOC, compliance audit or incident investigation, unless the employer demonstrates in writing that it is infeasible to do so.
-A determination of feasibility must not be based solely on cost.
+(12) Each corrective action requiring a process shutdown must be completed during the first regularly scheduled turnaround of the applicable process, following completion of the PHA, SPA, DMR, HCA, MOC, compliance audit or incident investigation, unless the employer demonstrates in writing that it is infeasible to do so.